fedimint/fedimint.org/docs/GettingStarted/05-How-FM-Transactions-Work.md

 ## Transactions from Fedimint to Other Fedimints

-This transaction both represents a payment from a Fedimint to a Fedimint.
+This transaction represents a payment from a Fedimint to a Fedimint.
 As a payment between FMs is routed over the lightning network we can also imply in the same use case, how a lightning node to Fedimint payment would be completed.

 In this instance Alice (in Fedimint 1) will receive a payment of 10,000 sats from Bob (in Fedimint 2).